ketanip/analytics-box/README.md

 **Important**: Dashboard is now functional Analytics box can now be used by brave souls, there may be some more breaking changes so beware of it and frontend is not in the best condition so you may encounter some bugs and if you find then please create a issue and let me know I will fix it.

+**Important Announcement**:
-**Notice**: I've decided to move away from using UUID and instead use nanoid as it consumes less space in database and its library has a small size so it reduces the size of tracking script.
+I've decided to move away from using UUID and instead use nanoid as it consumes less space in database and its library has a small size so it reduces the size of tracking script.
 Tracking script also has some new features like you can opt in to use cookies instead of session storage and some more features.

+You can use tracking script from CDN with `src="https://cdn.jsdelivr.net/gh/ketanip/analytics-box/tracker/dist/index.js"`.

 ### What is Analytics Box ?